Read Aloud Canadian Program FAQs

 Can this temporary permission extend to other readers besides teachers and librarians?

-The temporary permission is intended to support teachers and librarians in North America to deliver “online story-time” to students who are learning from home during the COVID-19 emergency.
+The temporary permission is available as a complimentary add-on to the Access Copyright licence for educators and librarians at licensed K-12 and independent schools, as well as licensed public libraries, from July 1 to December 31, 2020. as remote learning continues in schools or libraries due to the COVID-19.
 Others who may wish to take advantage of “online story-time” are encouraged to contact us at email@example.com to learn about licensing options that may be available to them.

 Are authors and illustrators able to read their own works or do they require separate permission?